Mehak144/Multimodal-Human-Robot-Teaching-Dataset/README.md

+**Summary**: This dataset was collected as part of the CISC (Collaborative Intelligence for Safety-Critical Systems) project under the Marie Skłodowska-Curie ITN programme.
+The data supports research in human-machine interaction and programming by demonstration in safety-critical environments.

+It contains multimodal recordings, including eye-tracking data, human posture information (captured via a vision-based system), robot trajectory data, and questionnaire responses related to usability and cognitive load.

+The dataset was collected through experiments involving human participants performing teaching tasks with a collaborative robot.
+All data has been anonymized in line with ethical approvals and is suitable for analysis in human factors, ergonomics, computer vision, and AI feedback systems.

+This dataset can be used for academic research in machine learning, human-robot collaboration, and system evaluation studies.

+Please cite this dataset if used in publications.
+Funding for this work was provided by the EU Horizon 2020 programme under Grant Agreement No.955901

 **Multimodal Human-Robot Teaching Dataset**:
 This dataset captures multimodal interaction data collected during a study on teaching robots through human demonstration.
 The data includes eye tracking, motion tracking, robot trajectory, and subjective evaluations from participants performing structured teaching tasks under different feedback conditions.